ASHISH26940/Seggregation/README.md

 │   │    ├── roleMasterDetails.xlsx
 │   │    ├── roleToRole.xlsx
 │   │    └── pvlgsMaster.xlsx
-└── output/ (The generated report will be stored here)
+└──(The generated report will be stored here)
 ```

 ---